IIF Call for Proposals

 The application form has a limited amount of space.
 Please feel free to attach pages or additional documents in order to submit a thorough, detailed proposal.

-Submit electronically to: Erica DeBlase, Chair of the IIF Subcommittee, or to the entire MCCL Committee (or hard copy to: MCCL Inclusiveness Initiatives Fund, c/o Dean of the College, 202 Mary Lyon Hall).
+Submit electronically to: the entire MCCL Committee (or hard copy to: MCCL Inclusiveness Initiatives Fund, c/o Dean of the College, 202 Mary Lyon Hall).

 IIF Proposals are reviewed on the following criteria: